 SCE continued to promote cross-fora collaboration among the different working groups and task forces as well as even with CTI sub-fora.
 SCE-COW and Fora Chairs and Lead Shepherds’ Meeting for 2015 were held successfully with a good attendance by the fora.
 It provided an opportunity for the fora to share plans for potential cross-fora collaborations.

 SCE Report on Synergies within ECOTECH Agenda, submitted in accordance with the decision by SOM in 2013, triggered lively discussions among the SCE members on how to improve collaboration.
 SCE made important decisions on its cross-cutting initiatives like extending the mandate of Travel Facilitation Initiative until 2017 and approving the updated Terms of Reference of Mainstreaming Ocean related Issues Initiatives.
 It agreed to establish another cross-cutting initiative by adopting the Terms of Reference of Group of Friends on Disability Issues.

 Independent Assessment of APEC fora

-The SCE supervises the Independent Assessment of APEC fora on a four year rotating basis to identify ways to improve the operation and function of the group and to strengthen their strategic priorities and direction for future work.
-During 2013, the SCE supervised the independent assessments of the following APEC fora:
+The SCE supervises the Independent Assessment of APEC fora on a four-year rotating basis to identify ways to improve the operation and function of the group, and to strengthen their strategic priorities and direction for future work.
+In 2015, the SCE supervised the independent assessments of the following APEC fora:

-In 2014, Independent Assessments are underway for the following working groups and task forces:
+- In 2016, Independent Assessments are underway for the following working groups: Anti-Corruption and Transparency Working Group (ACTWG)